mindfiredigital/nft-marketplace/README.md

 ## Mint NFT

 - Connect your Metamask wallet
-- Navigate to "Mint" Section
+- Navigate to "Mint" section
-- upload the image
+- Upload the image
 - Fill NFt attribute details
-- Click on "mint NFT" button
+- Click on "Mint NFT" button

 ## Sell NFT

 - Connect your Metamask wallet
-- Navigate to "Sell" Section
+- Navigate to "Sell" section
 - You can see the list of NFT you have
-- Click on "sell" button
+- Click on "Sell" button
 - Put the price of the NFT
-- click on "confirm"
+- Click on "Confirm"

 ## Buy NFT

 - Connect your Metamask wallet
-- Navigate to "Buy" Section
+- Navigate to "Buy" section
 - You can see the list of NFT available for sell
-- Click on "buy" button
+- Click on "Buy" button

 ## Smart Contract Details
 S. No. | Smart Contract | Mumbai Matic Address |